JustinMorgan/universal-boilerplate/README.md

     #$> git ss

-This shows current Git status, current branch name, and a summary of the last commit all at once.
+This shows your current Git status, current branch, and a one-line summary of the last commit.
 It's a good way to get your bearings.

 ### Branching